 The film is Tom O'Brien's second feature as writer/producer/director/actor, and his direction and writing gives the excellent cast space and material to create intriguing characters.
 The story takes some interesting twists and turns as Danny zigzags between his real life connections and his project.
 The boundary between these two zones becomes blurred, leaving Danny increasingly confused about the true nature of his own relationships, until the narrative eventually unfolds to a satisfying conclusion.
 When all is said and done, 'Manhattan Romance' delivers some sophisticated entertainment that is both playful and poignant.

-'Inception' had some problems, but its concept stretched the
+'Memento' and 'Inception' had some problems, but their ideas stretched

-pessimist would expect if a puffed-up Batman director thought he could
+would expect if a puffed-up Batman director thought he could eclipse

-eclipse Kubrick's '2001' with a puerile adventure story.
-'Interstellar'
+Kubrick's '2001' with a puerile adventure story.
+Christopher Nolan's

-begins badly and goes steadily downhill as its long-winded prologue
+new film begins badly and steadily declines as its long-winded prologue

 introduces the stereotypical elements of a Steven Spielberg/Norman

-Rockwell Sci-Fi co-production - a dying Earth, a widowed ex-astronaut
+Rockwell Sci-Fi co-production - a widowed ex-astronaut farmer, his

-farmer, his chiseled jaw, a feisty daughter, a crusty grandpa,
+chiseled jaw, a feisty daughter, a crusty grandpa, a dying Earth, dust

-paranormal activity, dust storms, baseball, cornfields - and lots of
+storms, paranormal activity, baseball, cornfields - and lots of corn.

 'Fort Tilden' is the tale of a ten-mile road trip by a couple of